hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/installation/4-installing-mssql-mac.md

 metaDescription: "Learn how to install MSSQL Server on Mac by following this step by step instructions guide"
 ---

 Follow this guide to install MS SQL Server on a Mac machine.
-You pull SQL Server 2019 container image from Docker and connect to database with `sqlcmd` utility.
+You pull SQL Server 2019 container image from Docker and connect to the database with `sqlcmd` utility.

 > MS SQL Server and `sqlcmd` utility is preinstalled in this container.